 - Access to Documents.
 No employee shall be refused a request to inspect and copy documents relating to the employee's claim of discrimination, except for records which are exempt from the provisions of the Public Records Act, Chapter 119, Florida Statutes, provided, however, the University may charge for copies of documents in accordance with law, rule, university procedures, and this Agreement. - 6.4 Consultation.
-As part of the consultation process described in Article 2, Consultation the parties agree to discuss efforts made to appoint and retain women and minority employees. - 6.5 Grievance Procedures.
-Claims of such discrimination by the University may be presented as grievances pursuant to Article 20, Grievance Procedure and Arbitration.
+As part of the consultation process described in Article 2, Consultation the parties agree to discuss efforts made to appoint and retain women and minority employees.

+6.5.
+Grievance Procedures.
+Except with respect to alleged violations of Title IX claims of discrimination by the University may be presented as grievances pursuant to Article 20, Grievance Procedure and Arbitration.
 It is the intent of the parties that matters which may be presented as grievances under the Grievance Procedure, be so presented and resolved thereunder instead of using other procedures.
 However, the UFF agrees not to process cases arising under this Article when alternate procedures to the Grievance Procedure are initiated by the grievant, except as specifically provided for in Article 20.3.
+With respect to alleged violations falling within the scope of Title IX, all such claims must be exclusively processed pursuant to the reporting requirements of Policy 0-004, as amended, and will be exclusively processed and resolved pursuant to said Policy.
+Such alleged violations shall not be subject to Article 20.
+After such claims are fully processed and resolved pursuant to Policy 0-004, as amended, should an Employee be dissatisfied with any disciplinary action resulting from the processing of claims pursuant to Policy 0-004, as amended, the Employee may file a grievance under Article 20 to contest the disciplinary action.

-Minutes, Rules, and Budgets
+Article 7 - Minutes, Rules, and Budgets

-- 7.1 University Documents. - A. The University shall provide the UFF with a copy of the following: - (1). the agenda and minutes of the meetings of the University Board; - (2). the agenda and minutes of the meetings of campus boards; - (3). new University rules published under the Administrative Procedures Act; and - (4). the USF/UFF Agreement and all supplements to the Agreement.
+7.1 University Documents.

+- A. The University shall provide the UFF with a copy of the following: - (1.) the agenda and minutes of the meetings of the University Board; - (2.) the agenda and minutes of the meetings of campus boards; - (3.) new University rules published under the Administrative Procedures Act; and - (4.) the USF/UFF Agreement and all supplements to the Agreement.